Beka Mikeltadze: Newcastle Jets

 On 6 July 2021, Mikeltadze signed a two-year deal with A-League Men club Newcastle Jets.
 Mikeltadze made his debut against Central Coast Mariners at the Newcastle International Sports Centre in a 2–1 defeat, where he played the entire match.
 In the following fixture against Western Sydney Wanderers, Mikeltadze scored his first goal for the club with a penalty kick in the 19th minute, slotting the ball past Tomás Mejías.

 At the conclusion of the 2022–23 A-League season, Mikeltadze departed Newcastle after 50 appearances and 19 goals in all competitions.

 Gwangju FC

 Mikeltadze moved to South Korean club Gwangju FC after departing Newcastle.

 Montedio Yamagata

-On 23 December 2024, Mikeltadze was announced at Montedio Yamagata.
+On 23 December 2024, Mikeltadze was announce official signing to J2 League club, Montedio Yamagata from 2025 season.

+Gimhae FC 2008

+On 18 January 2026, Mikeltadze was announce official transfer to K League 2 promoted club, Gimhae FC 2008 for 2026 season.

 International career

 He made his debut for Georgia national football team on 15 November 2020 in a Nations League game against Armenia.
 He substituted Valerian Gvilia in the 80th minute.